n04x/n04x.github.io/kanto-money.md

     </li>
 </ol>

+- **Abomasnow** is 4x more susceptible to Fire attacks and weak to Fighting, Flying, Poison, Rock, Bug, and Steel attacks.
+- **Blissey** and **Clefable** is a Normal type.
+She's weak to Fighting attacks but immune to Ghost moves.
+- **Cherrim**, **Lilligant**, **Whimsicott**, **Tangrowth** and **Bellossom** are Grass types.
+They're weak to Flying, Poison, Bug, Fire, and Ice attacks.
+Because of her berry, the first Fire attack to hit Cherrim will deal half damage.
+- **Cradily** is Rock/Grass.
+She's weak to Fighting, Bug, Steel, and Ice attacks.
+- **Dewgong** is Water/Ice.
+She's weak to Fighting, Rock, Grass, and Electric attacks.
+- **Dragonite** is Dragon/Flying.
+She's 4x more susceptible to Ice attacks, weak to Rock and Dragon attacks, and immune to Ground moves.
+- **Exeggutor** is a Grass/Psychic.
+She's 4x more susceptible to Bug attacks and weak to Flying, Poison, Ghost, Fire, Ice, and Dark attacks.
+- **Jumpluff** is a Grass/Flying.
+She's 4x more susceptible to Ice attacks, weak to Flying, Poison, Rock, and Fire attacks, and immune to Ground moves.
+- **Marowak** is a Ground type.
+She's weak to Water, Grass, and Ice attacks but immune to Electric moves.
+- **Ninetales** is a Fire type.
+She's weak to Ground, Rock, and Water attacks.
+- **Parasect** is Bug/Grass.
+She's 4x more susceptible to Flying and Fire moves and weak to Poison, Rock, Bug, and Ice attacks.
+- **Shiftry** is Grass/Dark.
+She's 4x more susceptible to Bug attacks, weak to Fighting, Flying, Poison, Fire, and Ice attacks, and immune to Psychic moves.
+- **Roserade**, **Victreebel**, **Venusaur** and **Vileplume** are Grass/Poison types.
+They're weak to Flying, Fire, Psychic, and Ice attacks.

 <h2 id="sabrina">Sabrina</h2>
 ![Sabrina]({{site.url}}/assets/images/trainers/sabrina.gif)

 This trainer is located in Saffron City in Kanto.
+Beating this trainer will reward you $9,152 without Amulet coin and $13,728 with Amulet coin.
 The pathing is explained below, TR means Top-Right, TL means Top-Left, BL means Bottom-Left, BR means Bottom-Right.

 The teleporter for Sabrina's gym starting with the hype man are TR --> TR --> TL --> BL --> BL.
 The way back (starting from her room) is BR --> TL --> TL --> TR --> BR.
 Below is the possible lineup the trainer might have: